commercetools/ui-kit/packages/components/data-table/README.md

 For more advanced configuration and layout customization, a plethora of other options are available, including <i>per-column</i> specific options.

-For adding a Row Selection behaviour, check the `useRowSelection` hook which you can use to prepare your `rows` and `columns` before passing them to the SimpleTable component.
+For adding a Row Selection behaviour, check the `useRowSelection` hook which you can use to prepare your `rows` and `columns` before passing them to the DataTable component.

 #### Usage